TGAC/grassroots-api/docs/services.md

 # [Services Introduction](#services-introduction)

-A Service is the compsonent that is used to add some scientific functionality, *i.e.* text mining, scientific analysis, *etc.* to a Grassroots Server.
+A Service is the component that is used to add some scientific functionality, *i.e.* text mining, scientific analysis, *etc.* to a Grassroots Server.
 Each Service consists of a number of API entry points that the Grassroots Server hooks into.
 These are the ability to respond to particular JSON-based queries and entry points for a given programming language.
 The Services are completely self-describing, the Server has no prior knowledge or need any configuration changes when installing a Service.
 Simply copy the service module into the services directory and it will be available for use straight away.
 There are two ways to add a Service to a Grassroots Server; as [standalone services](#standalone-services) or as [referred services](#referred-services).

 ## [Standalone Services](#standalone-services)